lee-hoang-portfolio/mb2-hsv/README.md

 I created a program that uses a breadboard, an LED, a potentiometer, and a microbit to show off the HSV color space.
 The user can turn the potentiometer to adjust the color of the LED.

 Pressing the buttons on the microbit allows the user to switch between adjusting hue, saturation, or value depending on the letter shown.
+This part is not done yet, but it may be done in the future.

 ## How it went